 What are the consumers in an ecosystem?

-A consumer is an organism which derives its nutrients, energy and food from eating plants directly or indirectly.
 In other words, consumers are organisms that depends on other organisms for food.

 All consumers are heterotroph and they lack chlorophyll.